-This is your key question.
-Workshops are so much more effective and you will learn more if you are part of a small group (a small group in this context means single figures – anything more than that and you could be taking part in a photo walk, not a workshop).
+This is a key question.
+Workshops are so much more effective and you will learn more if you are part of a small group (a small group in this context means single figures (and I would suggest no more than six) – anything more than that and you could be taking part in more of a photo walk than a workshop).
 A good workshop leader will ensure he/she spends a proportionate amount of time with each participant, with plenty of individual coaching when and where it’s needed.
-In my opinion, any more than six is a photo-walk, not a workshop.

 Can the teacher teach?

 Well, you would think so, but not always!
-No matter how good (or famous) they are, if the workshop leader can’t get the messages across in an articulate and inspirational way they are next to useless.
+No matter how good (or famous) they are, if the workshop leader can’t get the messages across in an articulate and inspirational way, things are unlikely to go well.
 A good workshop leader will be enthusiastic, inspiring, professional in approach, singularly committed to the genre and, of course, be a good teacher.

 Do they specialise?

 Whatever you intend to learn, you really should be learning it with a specialist.
 A business which offers safari shooting in Kenya may not have the expertise to teach street shooting in the back streets of Manchester.
+So try to find someone who specialises in one field only.
 Sure, there are some large training companies out there who use specialist tutors across a range of genres, but take care to ensure that you’re getting the focused expertise you believe you are paying for.

-Look at their work.
-Do you like and aspire to it?
+Look at the workshop leader’s images.
+Do you like and aspire to their work?
 Do you appreciate their style or skillset?
 Have they written any books?
 Are they published in magazines and journals?
 Do they operate as a brand ambassador for any of the major manufacturers?
 Do they exhibit their work?
 Are they truly a full-time ‘professional’ photographer?